Similarity-based Label Inference Attack against Training and Inference of Split Learning: Label Inference in Split Learning

-Note that the gradients of the activations at layer $L-1$ in Eq. \eqref{eq:gradient-last-layer} cannot directly reveal the private labels by comparing the signs/values of the gradients (as done in the gradients if the first two cases).
-We proceed to show that the gradients from the data samples of the same class intend to be resemble to each other, and propose the cosine similarity metric to measure the resemblance.
+Note that the gradients of the activations at layer $L-1$ in Eq. \eqref{eq:gradient-last-layer} cannot directly reveal the private labels by comparing the signs/values of the gradients (as done in the gradients of the first two cases).
+We proceed to show that the gradients from the data samples of the same class intend to resemble each other, and propose the cosine similarity metric to measure the resemblance.